List of Power Rangers Ninja Storm characters: Vexacus

-Vexacus is a shark-like alien bounty hunter and the "sworn enemy" and rival of Lothor, who ended up working for Lothor whilst plotting against him.
-Vexacus wielded a jagged sword and a fan blade, and could summon a giant "land shark" mecha.
+Vexacus (voiced by Michael Hurst) is a shark-like alien bounty hunter and the "sworn enemy" and rival of Lothor, who ended up working for Lothor whilst plotting against him.
+Vexacus wielded a jagged scimitar sword and a tessen fan, and could summon a giant "land shark" mecha.
 On some occasions, he would use monsters that are Phantom Beast-themed.

 He first comes to Earth hunting Skyla, a Carminian who can give her powers to someone when she dies.
 He fails in his attempt to capture these powers, and ends up stranded when his ship is shot down after being defeated by Shane Clarke with his Red Wind Battlizer.

 Vexacus becomes Lothor's head general, and often clashes with Zurgane.

 An alternate dimension that Goldwinger sends Tori to on Vexacus' orders had that dimension's Vexacus as a good guy.
 He is among those who help Lothor fight the evil Ninja Rangers.

 Vexacus' feud with Zurgane advances to a point where, after Zurgane's Hyper Zurganezord is destroyed, Vexacus kills him – the first part of a plan to destroy all the other generals and take over from Lothor.
 He later takes out Motodrone and attempts the same with Shimazu, while teaming up with Marah and Kapri to take down Lothor.
 However, the final two-parter revealed he had been deliberately set up by Lothor to destroy all the generals in order to overload the Abyss of Evil; Marah and Kapri, who had been in on Lothor's plan, arranged for Vexacus' destruction in battle with the Rangers (taking the Thunder Megazord with him).

 He returns again after the Abyss is opened, but is quickly defeated and destroyed by Shane.

-Vexacus is voiced by Michael Hurst.